 \section{Full Description of Experiments}

 \textbf{Quality Metric and Evaluation}.
 In all of our experiments, we have a partitioning of the available data into train and test sets and we choose the best model based on the test accuracy.
-The quality score applied on the test set is a relatively low sensitivity function, and therefore, even for a private test set, parallel composition (Appendix~\ref{sec:parallel}) can accommodate DP evaluation of a quality metric.
+The quality score applied on the test set is a relatively low sensitivity function, and therefore, even for a private test set, parallel composition (for an RDP bound of parallel compositions, we refer to Appendix~\ref{sec:parallel}) can accommodate DP evaluation of a quality metric in the training budget itself.
 However, we assume that only the training dataset is private and the test data is public for simplicity.
-This assumption of test data set being public and the approach of making only two (train and test) partitions of available data instead of three (train, validation, test) has been considered in many prior works \citep{mohapatra2022role,papernot2021} to study the proposed method in isolation.
+This assumption of test dataset being public and the approach of making only two (train and test) partitions of available data instead of three (train, validation, and test) has been considered in many prior works \citep{mohapatra2022role,papernot2021} to study the proposed method in isolation.

-Our utility plots (Figure~\ref{fig:figure_tune_lr} and Figure~\ref{fig:figure_tune_all}) show the test accuracy of the final model against the final approximate DP $\veps$ which includes the privacy cost of the tuning process and of the final model for all methods.
+Our utility plots (Figures~\ref{fig:figure_tune_lr_dp_sgd} to Figure~\ref{fig:figure_tune_all_detailed_dp_adam}) show the test accuracy of the final model against the final approximate DP $\veps$ which includes the privacy cost of the tuning process and of the final model for all methods.
 We fix $\delta=10^{-5}$ always when reporting the $\veps$-values.
 We fix $q=0.1$ for all of our methods in all experiments.
-We mention that in several cases smaller value of $q$ would have lead to better privacy-accuracy trade-off of the final model, however we use the same value $q=0.1$ in all experiments.
+We mention that in several cases smaller value of $q$ would have lead to better privacy-accuracy trade-off of the final model, however, we use the same value $q=0.1$ in all experiments for consistency.

 \textbf{Methods.} We consider the both variants of our proposed approach in our experiments.
 The RDP parameters for the variant 1 are obtained by using Thm.~\ref{thm:rdp1} (new RDP result) and for variant 2 by combining Thm.~\ref{thm:subsampling_R} (subsampling amplification) with Thm.~\ref{thm:main_rdp_poisson} (RDP cost of the hyperparameter tuning).
 We scale the hyperparameters in our methods for the training data of the final model as discussed in Sec.~\ref{Sec:extrapolation_HP}.
 The method by~\citet{papernot2021} described in Thm.\;\ref{thm:main_rdp_poisson} is the baseline.